KAJAL-KR/Retail-Store-SQL-Analysis/README.md

 The analysis focuses on identifying high-value customers, top-performing categories, and sales trends to support data-driven business decisions.

 ---
+## 📌 Problem Statement
+Retail businesses need to understand customer behavior, product performance, and revenue trends to improve decision-making and optimize operations.

 ## 🎯 Objectives
 - Analyze sales and revenue performance